Private to NHS

 In practice this means for specialist medications/investigations/treatment we would refer the patient to an NHS specialist for review/ongoing management.

 Please be aware the NHS prescribing guidelines state that we need to prescribe generic medications except for a few circumstances like inhalers, antiepileptics and contraceptive medications.
+For similar reasons the manufacturer can vary according to the pharmacy's suppliers.

 Private Blood Taking Services